Skip to content

 Cluster Access Manager

 Cluster Access Manager, now the preferred way to manage access of AWS IAM principals to Amazon EKS clusters, is a functionality of the AWS API and is an opt-in feature for EKS v1.23 and later clusters (new or existing).
-It simplifies identity mapping between AWS IAM and Kubernetes RBACs, eliminating the need to switch between AWS and Kubernetes APIs or editing the the aws-auth ConfigMap for access management, reducing operational overhead, and helping address misconfigurations.
+It simplifies identity mapping between AWS IAM and Kubernetes RBACs, eliminating the need to switch between AWS and Kubernetes APIs or editing the aws-auth ConfigMap for access management, reducing operational overhead, and helping address misconfigurations.
 The tool also enables cluster administrators to revoke or refine cluster-admin permissions automatically granted to the AWS IAM principal used to create the cluster.

 This API relies on two concepts: